Crewe/devops-p1/P1_Cloud_Service_Analysis.md

 * 3 database servers for regular use
 * 2 high load servers

-All of which are used primarily between the hours of 07:00 AST to 20:00 PST (10:00 UTC - UTC 03:00 UTC) 17 hours.
+All of which are used primarily between the hours of 10:00 UTC - UTC 03:00 UTC to cover typical working hours from East coast to the West.

 ### Google
 #### [Compute][5]